rrakesh28/JNTUH_RESULTS/README.md

 # JNTUHRESULTS

-An Web Scraping PROJECT for jntuh results
+An Web Scraping PROJECT for JNTUH Results